brunobeltran/brunobeltran.com/content/posts/defining-science.md

 2. Newtonian gravity: this is a parametric model, meaning it requires some measurement of our observable to fully specify (in this case, we need to take enough measurements of various bodies interacting gravitationally to measure
-   $G$).
+   \\(G\\)).
 After initial parameterization, the model is predictive, it can take any set of measured velocities and positions and (in theory) predict the positions and velocities of the masses for all of time.
-   + **NOTICE**: I did not say "all time future time".
-We can just as well predict what the positions should have been in the past as we can predict what they were in the future.
+   + **NOTICE**: I did not say "all of time in the future".
+We can just as well predict what the positions should have been in the past as we can predict what they will be in the future.
 We may not be able to retroactively test this type of prediction (someone would have had to measure the past ahead of time, hide the values from us, then give them to us later to compare our predictions to), but it makes just as much sense to say that we've "predicted" the past as it does to say we've "predicted" the future.
+This is what I meant when I said that I don't think "causality" is important to science at all.
+Aliens in a universe where time can be traversed forwards or backwards may have an easier time than us doing science, but they would be doing science just the same.
 3. Descriptive statements fail to be predictive.
 They do not link multiple observables, and so when interpreted as "models" they can only "predict" themselves.
-4. Diffusion of gas molecules at equilibrium: a simple parametric model like Newton's laws above.
+4. Diffusion of gas molecules at equilibrium: this is a simple parametric model like Newton's laws above.
 The important thing to notice is that while the prediction is statistical, it is expected to hold exactly in probability (hence satisfying my "always true" requirement above).